elijahlopez94/box_office_statistical_analysis/README.md

 * There are 19 unique genres with average ratings between 5.5 and 7.1 out of 10.
 * Documentaries, biographies, and historical movies had highest average ratings.
 * Statistical Analysis using an alpha = 0.05 shows that:
-    * Documentaries (7.1/10) were rated higher than 10 other genres at a significant level
+    * Documentaries (7.1/10) were rated higher than 9 other genres at a significant level.
-    * Biographies (7.0/10) were rated higher than 9 other genres at a significant level
+    * Biographies (7.0/10) were rated higher than 10 other genres at a significant level.
-    * Historical movies (7.0/10) were rated higher than 4 other genres at a significant level
+    * Historical movies (6.8/10) were rated higher than 4 other genres at a significant level.

 ### ROI by Budget